bevyengine/bevy-website/generate-release/README.md

 The most important part of this is the `migrations_guides` shortcode.
 It will get the list of guides from the `_guides.toml` file and combine all the separate file and generate appropritate markup for it.

-When adding a new migration guide, remember to update the weight of the `index.md` file.
-It always need to be one more than the new guide.
+Remember to update the weight to be higher than the previous guides.

 ## Release Notes